mindkin/hourfleet/docs/carkit.md

 The Hourfleet car kit connects to the internet via a cellular connection.
 This is currently facilitated by an [external modem](https://consumer.huawei.com/ie/support/dongles/k5150), something our engineers are trying to improve on.
 You will need to organize a cellular data SIM from your preferred mobile carrier.
 The connection should
 - Be on a **monthly account** (ie NOT pre-paid / topup)
-- Have **no SIM PIN enabled**.
+- Have any **SIM PIN code disabled**.
 SIMs that are PIN protected will not work in the Tap Tap Go device
 - Have **>1Gb of monthly data included**.
 Tell your preferred mobile carrier that the connection is required for an in-car telematics device, and that only 'data' is required.
 No 'voice' service is needed.
 - Be a [standard size SIM](https://thefutureofthings.com/12104-what-are-different-sim-sizes).